 Greater Glasgow and Clyde Services

-We have three support teams based across NHS Greater Glasgow and Clyde - our HIV Street Support Team, Hepatitis C Support Team and African Health Project Team.
+We have one support team based across NHS Greater Glasgow and Clyde, helping people who need support with HIV, hepatitis C, and sexual health.
 Choose from the options below to find out more about the services we offer, and how they can support you.
 All of our services are available on self-referral and if you’d like to find out more, you can call us on 0141 332 2520.

 HIV and hepatitis C don’t discriminate.
 And we all have sexual health.
 That’s why our services are as diverse as the people we support.